 Temples and Tropical Forest Field Studies in Belize

-In Fall 2014, experience a new kind of learning through a combination of technology and in-person study.
+Experience a new kind of learning through a combination of technology and in-person study.
 Temples and Tropical Forest Field Studies in Belize is a new, eight-week online course that interconnects anthropology and biology, bringing learning to life.

 About the Course

 - Combines two disciplines (anthropology and biology) to help students make stronger connections and conclusions

 - Two instructors co-teaching the course (Dr. Judi Cameron, Anthropology; Dr. Bev Dow, Biology)

 - Instructors accompany students onsite during field study in Belize